aws-samples/greengrass-iot-edge-runtime/components/com.example.OnnxModelStore/README.md

 - gdk-config.json: GDK configuration, used during build
 - recipe.yaml: Greengrass recipe which is filled in during the GDK build process
 - requirements.txt: optional build dependencies which may be needed
-- yolov8n.onnx: pre-trained Yolov8 model which has been converted to ONNX for runtime
+- model.onnx: pre-trained model which has been converted to ONNX for runtime